cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 - **Triage & deflection automation**
   - Capability: Automated parsing of request text and attached logs to screen, bucket, and prioritize tickets; suggested auto-responses for well-known FAQs.
-  - Rationale: Participants explicitly want AI that can "make screening, bucketing, and triage decisions" to reduce toil (PID89, PID114).
+  - Rationale: Participants explicitly want AI that can "make screening, bucketing, and triage decisions" to reduce toil (Participant 89, Participant 114).
   - Example: Provide a suggested resolution and confidence score for routine permission issues so agents can accept or edit before sending.

 - **Rep co-pilot for drafting & knowledge retrieval**
   - Capability: Draft response suggestions, surface relevant KB articles and configuration steps, and offer code or command snippets for technical replies.
-  - Rationale: Participants asked for "Be an assistant for customer service reps" and coding-style assistance (PID195, PID401).
+  - Rationale: Participants asked for "Be an assistant for customer service reps" and coding-style assistance (Participant 195, Participant 401).
   - Example: When a ticket mentions a specific error, surface matching KB articles and a draft reply that the agent can edit.

 - **Metric and anomaly detection integration**
   - Capability: Correlate tickets with telemetry and flag aberrations in metrics to prioritize incidents and recommend mass communications or escalations.
-  - Rationale: "Flagging aberrations in metrics" was cited as useful for proactive customer support (PID401).
+  - Rationale: "Flagging aberrations in metrics" was cited as useful for proactive customer support (Participant 401).
   - Example: Link spike in errors to a reported outage and surface suggested triage steps.

 - **Human-in-the-loop workflow controls**
   - Capability: Require explicit human approval for outbound messages, bulk sends, or escalation decisions; show provenance and confidence scores.
-  - Rationale: Participants insisted "AI cannot hit the 'send message' button" and wanted passive assistance (PID62, PID2).
+  - Rationale: Participants insisted "AI cannot hit the 'send message' button" and wanted passive assistance (Participant 62, Participant 2).
   - Example: Provide an "approve and send" step where the agent reviews suggested text and related evidence before dispatch.

 #### Key "Must Not Haves" (design guardrails)

 - **No fully autonomous customer-facing replies**
   - Risk: Automated visible replies can frustrate customers and damage brand trust.
-  - Rationale: Multiple participants warned against AI handling customer support end-to-end (PID41, P269).
+  - Rationale: Multiple participants warned against AI handling customer support end-to-end (Participant 41, P269).
   - Example: Disallow systems that automatically reply to customer tickets without human approval.

 - **Do not replace contextual customer engineering**
   - Risk: Loss of domain expertise and relationship management in bespoke engagements.
-  - Rationale: Complex, hands-on engineering work "cannot be done by AI" (PID393).
+  - Rationale: Complex, hands-on engineering work "cannot be done by AI" (Participant 393).
   - Example: Prevent routing of high-touch, account-specific technical engagements to automated flows.

 - **Avoid opaque decision-making**
   - Risk: Agents won't trust or use AI if recommendations lack provenance or confidence metrics.
-  - Rationale: Participants want accuracy and control; opacity undermines both (P269, PID62).
+  - Rationale: Participants want accuracy and control; opacity undermines both (P269, Participant 62).
   - Example: Include clear citations to KB articles, logs, or metric anomalies that informed a suggestion.

 - **Do not introduce extra friction in the agent UX**